taed2-2425q1-gced-upc/TAED2_DataExplorers/README.md

 ## Project Organization

 ```
 ├── Makefile              <- Makefile with convenience commands like `make data` or `make train`.
 ├── README.md             <- The top-level README for developers using this project.
 ├── data
 │   ├── processed         <- The final, canonical data sets for modeling.
 │   └── raw               <- The original, immutable data dump.
 │
 ├── docs                  <- A default mkdocs project; see www.mkdocs.org for details.
-│   ├── model_card     <- A document containing informaction of the model.
+│   ├── model_card.md     <- A document containing informaction of the model.
-│   └── dataset_card   <- A document containing informaction of the dataset.
+│   └── dataset_card.md   <- A document containing informaction of the dataset.
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries
 │